 Both print and digital consumables may allow you to make copies for your household.
-For example, our science worksheets allow for this, but due to the time it would take to copy them and their low cost, I just order additional sets for our younger children.
+For example, Sonlight allows me to make copies of our science worksheets.
 While most of my digital resources allow for multiple copies within my household, I do have one that does not.

 When sharing resources with others, also check the copyright.
 Although it may be okay to loan your teaching manual to a friend, it’s probably not okay to print a copy of the student worksheets for use outside your family.

 6. Be willing to learn alongside your student.